Washington Parenting Law for Unmarried Couples Who Are Separating

-The last page of this publication lists other self-help publications that provide an overview of the law on parenting plans/residential schedules.
-Those have forms and instructions for your use.
+The last page of this publication lists other self-help packets with forms and instructions for your use.

-A parenting plan or residential schedule is a court-approved document.
-It must be part of a court case.
-For unmarried parents or parents not in a registered domestic partnership, the court case is usually a parentage action or an action to establish a parenting plan/residential schedule.
+Yes.
+A parenting plan must come out of a court case.
+For unmarried parents or parents not in a registered domestic partnership, the court case is usually a parentage action or an action to establish a parenting plan.

-At the end of this publication, we list resources with more information about the laws on parenting plans and residential schedules.
+*The end of this publication lists resources with more information about the laws on parenting plans.

-Section 11: I am not a biological or adoptive parent.
+10. I am not a biological or adoptive parent.
 I did help raise the child.
-Can I get custody or visitation?
+Can I get custody/visitation?

 The law on this issue is developing.
 It could change quickly.
-At the time of this publication, if you are not a biological or adoptive parent, you may still be able to petition the court for parental rights and duties with that child if you can prove that you are the child's "de facto" parent."
-You would need to show all of the following:
+At the time we last updated this publication, if you are not a biological or adoptive parent, you may still be able to petition the court for parental rights and duties with that child if you can prove you are the child's "de facto" parent."
+You would need to prove all these:

 you have an actual "parent-like" relationship with the child

-the relationship was formed with the consent and encouragement of a biological or adoptive parent
+the relationship was formed with a biological or adoptive parent's consent and encouragement

 you lived with the child in the same household